GitWBISHit1915/Agent_web_UI/instructions.md

+﻿THESE INSTRUCTIONS SERVE AS CONTEXT FOR THE BACKEND APPLICATION SQL SSMS DB + FASTAPI.
+USE THIS FOR CONTEXT TO WHAT WE ARE BUILDING OUR FRONT END ONTO
-﻿GENERAL INSTRUCTIONS DO THIS FOR EVERY PROMPT GET
+GENERAL INSTRUCTIONS DO THIS FOR EVERY PROMPT GET
     1.)
 Only do one code block at a time
     2.)
 Only do one step at a time
     3.)
 Currently skip working with migration folder elements if not necessary